-Component of the 2022 Action Plan development process also included meetings with SSF, City and County staff, as well as agencies and organizations that serve Sacramento's residents.
+Component of the 202

+Action Plan development process also included meetings with SSF, City and County staff, as well as agencies and organizations that serve Sacramento's residents.
 These meetings helped identify projects and programs for to address the needs of the unhoused.
-The development of the 2022 Action Plan later in the Citizen Participation section.
+The development of the 2023 Action Plan later in the Citizen Participation section.

-Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards and evaluate outcomes, and develop funding, policies and procedures for the administration of HMIS
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS